Dewars30/return-address/DATABASE_PGBOUNCER_FIX.md

 ## Solution

-**Fix:** Add `pgbouncer=true` to `DATABASE_URL` connection string.
+**Fix:** Set `PRISMA_CLIENT_DISABLE_PREPARED_STATEMENTS=true` environment variable.

-This tells Prisma to disable prepared statements for the pooled connection, which is compatible with connection poolers.
+This tells Prisma to disable prepared statements globally for all queries, which is compatible with connection poolers.

 ---